romac/malachite/Specs/English/README.md

 ### Round state-machine

 The state machine represents the operation of consensus at a single `Height(h)` and `Round(r)`.
 The diagram below offers a visual representation of the state machine.
-It shows the input events, using green for simple inputs (e.g. timeouts, porposal) and red for the complex events (e.g. `ProposalAndPolkaCurrent` is sent to the state machine when a valid proposal and a polka of prevotes have been received).
+It shows the input events, using green for simple inputs (e.g. timeouts, proposal) and red for the complex events (e.g. `ProposalAndPolkaCurrent` is sent to the state machine when a valid proposal and a polka of prevotes have been received).
 The actions are shown in italics (blue) and the output messages are shown in blue.